pouchdb/mapreduce/README.md

 can be [relaxed](http://developer.chrome.com/extensions/contentSecurityPolicy.html#relaxing).

-However, using `eval()` in new Chrome Apps would require putting the page using the script in a sandbox, which in turns out to be very tricky, as sandboxed page doesn't have access to IndexedDB.
+However, using `eval()` in new Chrome Apps would require putting the page using the script in a sandbox, which in turn renders PouchDB unusable, as sandboxed page doesn't have access to IndexedDB.
 Using this plugin is effectively the only way to use PouchDB in a packaged app without putting the original MapReduce plugin in a sandbox and setting a wrapper around it to communicate with the rest of library via `window.postMessage()` calls.